 10:00-12:00 Brief Review of Release 1 key concepts, terms, and DAP activities, particularly what we did not talk about as much during the retrospective.
 This review should focus on digital concepts like open source, x-as-a-service, and security.

 Also present Release 1 assessment results and areas of additional focus.

+Make sure to leave time upfront for introduction & welcome back to class, then go into the icebreaker where they rotate around and chat

+What things have changed for them?
+Discussion around this and rotating around in small groups as part of the icebreaker

+Have them sit with LDA for the class, but for icebreaker, have them move around and talk to others, e.g., a few questions they have to go around the room and do a scavenger hunt or maybe bingo (e.g., find someone who has done an agile contract, someone who has worked on cloud)

+Don’t want to spend a lot of time on LDA during Day 2 – want to focus on learning concepts in classroom experience than the assignments they have to do in the course

 Shadowing report out?

+Don’t need to focus here in the classroom as per above bullet

 12:00-1:00 Lunch